riceissa/issarice.com/wiki/my-haskell-learning.md

 [Codewars](https://www.codewars.com/users/riceissa).
 I find the combination of easy problems + answer checking + ability to see better solutions by others to be pretty addicting, but time will tell whether I continue with it.

+In February 2021 I signed up for Exercism and started going through the Haskell track.
+I've found that mentor feedback makes me much more motivated to solve problems.